statisTicker

 On-Premises Parallel Arbitration Flow

-Target architecture: raw order flow is mirrored off the OMS into an isolated on-prem GPU cluster, where four open-weight LLMs and a non-LLM statistical layer evaluate every proposed trade against the parsed IPS rules.
+Target architecture: raw order flow is mirrored off the OMS into an isolated on-prem GPU cluster.
+A deterministic hard-rule gate clears or blocks every order inline (sub-ms); only hard-clear-but-ambiguous orders reach the on-prem LLM judgment ensemble, which resolves on an async hold path.
 No order or PII ever crosses a commercial API boundary.

 Node 01 // Input